cybertec-postgresql/pgwatch/docs/howto/sizing_recommendations.md

     weeks is also the default metrics retention policy for Postgres running in Docker (configurable).
-Depending on the amount of schema objects - tables, indexes, stored procedures and especially on number of unique SQL-s, it could be also much more.
-If disk size reduction is wanted for PostgreSQL storage then best would be to use the TimescaleDB extension - it has built-in compression and disk footprint is x5 time less than vanila Postgres, while retaining full SQL support.
+Depending on the amount of schema objects - tables, indexes, stored procedures and especially on number of unique SQLs, it could be also much more.
+If disk size reduction is wanted for PostgreSQL storage then best would be to use the TimescaleDB extension - it has built-in compression and disk footprint is x5 time less than vanilla Postgres, while retaining full SQL support.

 -   A low-spec (1 vCPU, 2 GB RAM) cloud machine can easily monitor 100